fivetran/dbt_zendesk/README.md

   using_organization_tags:    False         #Disable if you are not using organization tags
 ```
 *Note: This package only integrates the above variables.
 If you'd like to disable other models, please create an [issue](https://github.com/fivetran/dbt_zendesk/issues) specifying which ones.*

+## Database support
+This package is compatible with BigQuery, Snowflake, Redshift and Postgres.

 ## Contributions

 Additional contributions to this package are very welcome!
 Please create issues